-The Elder Scrolls is another franchise developed by Bethesda.
-Bethesda is known for creating good single-player RPG gaming experiences, shown by the success of The Elder Scrolls and Fallout franchises.
+The Elder Scrolls is another franchise that comes from the Bethesda team.
+Bethesda is famous for creating stellar single-player RPG experiences, shown by the success of The Elder Scrolls and Fallout franchises.

-The Elder Scrolls 5: Skyrim was originally released in November 2011, with a remaster in 2016.
+The Elder Scrolls 5: Skyrim originally came out in 2011.
 It’s playable on PlayStation, Xbox, PC, and the Nintendo Switch.

 7. Star Wars Jedi: Fallen Order

-Now, if you’re looking for a more space-themed game like Outer Worlds, then this one’s for you.
+Now, if you’re looking for a more space-themed game with an Outer Worlds flair, then this one’s for you.
 Star Wars Jedi: Fallen Order is an action-adventure game where you play as a young Jedi Padawan named Cal Kestis.

 You are being hunted by the Galactic Empire as they try to take you down.
 You journey across the galaxy as you try to complete your training while attempting to learn more about your past and restore the fallen Jedi Order.

-In this game, you get to become a full-on Jedi, complete with an awesome lightsaber as well as using the Force.
+In this game, you get to become a full-on Jedi, complete with an awesome lightsaber and the Force.
 Star Wars Jedi: Fallen Order has a linear story progression and takes about 20 hours or so to finish.

-Star Wars Jedi: Fallen Order was released in November 2019 and is available for PlayStation, Xbox, and PC.
+Star Wars Jedi: Fallen Order came out in November 2019 and is available for PlayStation, Xbox, and PC.